writethedocs/www/docs/conf/portland/2023/news/announcing-speakers.rst

    :template: {{year}}/speakers-simple-list.rst

 Head over to the `Speakers page <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/speakers/>`_ to see the full abstracts.
-We hope there’s something there for everyone to enjoy, and also something that will broaden your horizons a bit.
+We hope there's something there for everyone to enjoy, and also something that will broaden your horizons a bit.

 Tickets are going fast!
 -----------------------